Build an inline checkout

 - Before you begin

-- Choose a type of checkout
+- Choose a checkout implementation

 - Create products and prices